Matlock (1986 TV series): Changes

 Don Knotts, who co-starred with Griffith on The Andy Griffith Show, began making frequent appearances as Les "Ace" Calhoun, Matlock's next-door neighbor.
 Before replacing Stafford at the start of season seven, Brynn Thayer appeared in two season six episodes ("The Suspect", episodes 7–8) as Roxanne Windemere, a rich widow charged with murder with whom Ben became smitten.
-In the season finale ("The Vacation", episodes 21–22) she appeared as Leanne MacIntyre, Ben's previously unmentioned daughter who takes on the case of a murdered mayor.
+In the season finale ("The Assassination", episodes 21–22) she appeared as Leanne MacIntyre, Ben's previously unmentioned daughter who takes on the case of a murdered mayor.
 She joined the cast full-time in season seven.
 Daniel Roebuck joined Thayer as a new regular for season seven as Cliff Lewis, a naive young lawyer and associate.
 Warren Frost joined the cast in a recurring role as Billy Lewis, Cliff's father and a personal nemesis from Matlock's past: Ben had abandoned a romance with Billy's sister to pursue his law degree.
 The move in 1992 to ABC for the remainder of the series caused some cast turnover.
 Stafford left the series to spend more time with her husband, Larry Myers.
 Sommars followed, although she would play a recurring role in several later episodes.
 Knotts followed.
 With Roebuck joining the cast, Gilyard's role was diminished.

 After season seven ended, Gilyard left the series to join the new CBS series Walker, Texas Ranger, although he appeared once in season eight ("The View", episode five).
 Like Silverman and Hargrove's Perry Mason series revival, Matlock had largely become a series of movies-of-the-week by season nine.
 Part of the reason for this was Griffith's advancing age; he was 66 and also wanted to spend more time with his family.
 At the end of season 8, Thayer departed from the series.
 In the first episode of season nine ("The Accused") Ben tells Billy that Leanne moved to Los Angeles, seems to like her job, and "has a fella."
 In the final season, Carol Huston joined the series as Jerri Stone, a private investigator helping Cliff in his duties.
 Like Conrad, Jerri and Ben had shared hobbies including singing.
 The move also saw a change in filming venue.
-Shooting in California for its entire run on NBC (which required Griffith to commute from his home in North Carolina to the West Coast), ABC moved production to the EUE/Screen Gems Studios in Wilmington, North Carolina to ease the travel burden on Griffith.
+Shooting in California for its entire run on NBC (which required Griffith to commute from his home in North Carolina to the West Coast), ABC moved production to the EUE/Screen Gems Studios in Wilmington, North Carolina, to ease the travel burden on Griffith.
 The "whodunit" format was also adjusted to an "inverted detective story" format.